4/5

 2. I would prefer a class in mathematics to a class in poetry.

-3. I enjoy to make handmade gifts.
+3. I enjoy making handmade gifts.

 4. I don't pack much luggage when I travel.

-6. I gamble with money sometimes.
+6. I gamble sometimes.

 7. I think astrology and palm reading are fun.